Developing Emission Offset Projects

 Prior to the director’s approval, all draft protocols and guidance documents are posted for a 30-day public review and comment period.

 Consultation on the Draft B.C.
 Greenhouse Gas Offset Protocol: Fuel Switch was open November 10 – December 10.

 The project plan sets out the purpose, project boundary, baseline scenario, and selected emission sources, sinks and reservoirs for the project in accordance with the regulation and protocol.
 The plan also identifies the length of time the project will be eligible to create offsets.
 This time or crediting period may be up to 25 years for sequestration projects and up to 10 years for other project types.

 Project proponents must have the completed plan validated by an accredited validation body.

 Validation bodies review the project following criteria established in the act, regulation and protocol.
 Successful validation provides assurance from an accredited third party that the project plan is fair, reasonable and meets the requirements of the act.
 Before performing a validation, validators must demonstrate they are not in a conflict of interest (see section 16 of the GHG Emission Control Regulation).

-A validator submits a validated project plan, validation statement and conflict of interest report through the BC Carbon Registry to the director for review.
+A validator submits a validated project plan and its validation statement through the BC Carbon Registry to the director for review.
 When accepted, the validated project plan and related validation documents are published on the BC Carbon Registry.

 - The validation statement was signed more than 45 days before the statement was submitted to the director